nelialanets/car_app/README.md

 <strong> CARZing </strong>

-The CARzing is a simple app designed for people who would like to post thir personal whiicles  for rent.
-The main page reflects the variety of available cars posted by many users of the app who would like to rent a car.
+CARzing is a simple app designed for people who would like to post their personal vehicles for rent.
+The main page reflects the variety of available cars posted by many users of the app who would like to rent a car